MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 ## Step 5: Manage search permissions

-Confluence Cloud Graph connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
+Confluence Cloud Microsoft Graph connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
 If you choose **Everyone**, indexed data will appear in the search results for all users.
 If you choose **Only people with access to this data source**, indexed data will appear in the search results for users who have access to them.

 In Confluence Cloud, security permissions for users and groups are defined using space permissions and page restrictions.
-Confluence Cloud Graph Connector applies space permissions if there are no page restrictions.
+Confluence Cloud connector applies space permissions if there are no page restrictions.
 Page level restrictions, if present, will take precedence over space permissions.

 If you choose **Only people with access to this data source**, you need to further choose whether your Confluence site has Azure Active Directory (AAD) provisioned users or Non-AAD users.